Code-Institute-Submissions/return-my-coffee/README.md

 ## Areas of Improvement

-- An improvement could be made to the hover effects for the navbar links in the homepage, as they are quite basic and are not very visually stimulating.
+- Improvement could be made to the hover effects for the navbar links in the homepage, as they are quite basic and are not very visually stimulating.

-- Find a better way to tell the users how to play Frogger, as it's controls are the most complex, without breaking the story narrative.
+- Another improvement would be to find a better way to tell the users how to play Frogger, as it's controls are the most complex, without breaking the story narrative.

 - If I had more time and experience I could have made the games more original and expanded on the tutorials even further.